Burn1n9m4n/brainstation_capstone/README.md

 7. Sort resulting arrays and extract individual similarity vector for a given track (one row within array)
 8. Use those numerical indicies within the Kaggle DataFrame to obtain the song and its top 10 matches
 9. Create a playlist using those track_ids within an API call for the user
-10. With new tracks, generate feature vectors (4) and calculate pairwise similarity before repeating steps 6-8.
+10. With new tracks, repeat steps 3-8.

 ### Project Organization
 The project is current organized so that all code is within Jupyter Notebooks.
 This may change in the future